LRTA 1100 class: Background and purchase

-The LRT Line 1 in Metro Manila reached its capacity in the 1990s.
-As such, expanding the capacity of Line 1 was needed.
+By 1990, the LRT Line 1 in Metro Manila reached its capacity, necessitating the need for capacity expansion.
+The project, launched in 1994 and undertaken at a cost of ₱4.1 billion, was one of the flagship projects of the administration of President Fidel V. Ramos.
 Initially, 32 cars with identical specifications to the 1000 class trains were planned to be ordered for the 32 two-car trains operating at the time so that each train would consist of three cars.
-However, with the increasing transport demand, four-car trains were instead ordered.
+However, with the increasing transport demand, four-car trains were considered instead.